 We appreciate your interest in our services and hope this information has been helpful to you.
 Please do not hesitate to call if you have any questions.

-Disclaimer: In listing other websites on this page, Cobb Counselling & Consulting gives no direct or implied assurance that the content on these other websites is 100% accurate or credible.
+Disclaimer: In listing other websites on this page, Cobb & Associates Inc. and its subsidiary the Calgary Couples Counselling Centre gives no direct or implied assurance that the content on these other websites is 100% accurate or credible.
 This determination must be made by individual consumers of online information.
 In addition, the information on this page is intended for educational purposes only and is not meant to be used for diagnosis or treatment.
 If you suspect that you are depressed, I strongly advise that you consult with a health professional.